deboramour4/arctouch-challenge/README.md

 ---

 ### Screenshots
-Some screenshots of the final project are available on `screenshots` folder.
+Some screenshots of the final project are available on `Screenshots` folder.

 ---